-Stonehenge New Zealand – Better Than The Original?
+Stonehenge Aotearoa – Better Than The Original Stonehenge?

 Ah, Stonehenge.
 A Neolithic wonder of the ancient world, a tangible artefact of lost civilisations.